joshjms/docker-pkmn/README.md

 Now that you have your Pokedex web application and the HTTP server running together, now we want them as two services in a Docker Compose setup.
 There is an empty `docker-compose.yaml` at the root directory.
 There are several things to note here but you will get there when you get there.

+## Additional Exercise

+Try adding some new Pokemon into `pokedex/pokemon.json` and rebuild the images.
+You can do `docker compose up --build`.
+See if the new Pokemon gets shown.